ceramicstudio/js-glaze/docs/modules/devtools.md

 const ceramic = new CeramicClient() const manager = ModelManager.fromJSON(ceramic, encodedModel)

-// The published model could then itself be exported to be used at runtime const publishedModel = await manager.toPublished() await writeFile(new URL('published-model.json', import.meta.url), JSON.stringify(publishedModel))
+// The deployed model aliases could then be exported to be used at runtime const aliases = await manager.deploy() await writeFile(new URL('model-aliases.json', import.meta.url), JSON.stringify(aliases))
 ```

 ### Use existing models